Menu

 You may be surprised to learn that the Apple Watch SE (2nd Generation) comes in a model with cellular capabilities.
 You’ll find outstanding value in this smartwatch, especially if you have kids or teens who cannot use a smartphone at school.

 Like the Wi-Fi-only model, the SE with cellular has a 1,000-nit retina screen that goes dark when not in use.
 It also has a second-generation heart sensor and waterproofing to 40 meters for casual swimming.
-With 32GB of storage, you can use it as a music player with Bluetooth headphones.

-Priced lower than the Series 9 with cellular, the cellular-equipped SE (2nd Generation) can stay connected for emergencies and everyday use without the distraction of a full-fledged iPhone.
 It’s available in 40- and 44-millimeter case versions and in all three aluminum finishes, and you have the whole ecosystem of watch bands to choose from.
-We rate it 9 out of 10.
+We rate it 4.5 out of 5.

 Expert Tip